 What degree should I do to be a lawyer?

 There are a variety of job roles in law – paralegals, legal executives, judges, legal secretaries – but the most popular routes for university graduates remain the solicitors’ profession or the barristers’ profession.
 You’d be forgiven for thinking that you must do a law degree to qualify as a solicitor or barrister; it seems logical.
 In fact, around half of newly qualified lawyers have a non-law degree.
 Both choices have their merits.
+We help you choose between a law or non-law degree.

-The benefits to doing a law degree
+Routes into law careers: the benefits of doing a law degree

 - The law degree is designed to cover the areas of law you are likely to come across as a qualified lawyer, and arguably offers a more in-depth knowledge of some aspects of law.